Preethi S. Ganapathy, MD, PhD

 Location: 4606 Institute For Human Performance

 Dr. Ganapathy is a Clinician-Scientist.
 She completed her Glaucoma Fellowship training at Duke University and has a degree in Cell Biology.
 The overarching goal of her laboratory is to answer clinically relevant questions about glaucoma pathophysiology at the bench, to better diagnose and treat patients in the clinic.
-Dr. Ganapathy’s work has been published in the American Journal of Ophthalmology, Current Eye Research, and Investigative Ophthalmology & Visual Science, among others.
+She is currently funded through grants from the Research to Prevent Blindness, the National Eye Institute, and the American Glaucoma Society.
+Dr. Ganapathy’s work has been published in the American Journal of Ophthalmology, Experimental Eye Research, and Investigative Ophthalmology & Visual Science, among others.
 She was a Heed Fellowship recipient (2017-2018), and is a current member of the American Academy of Ophthalmology, the American Glaucoma Society, and the Association of Research in Vision and Ophthalmology.